42-AI/SentimentalBB/Setup.md

 ## Initialize twitter credential key

-Type in this command in the CLI (see slack post from Guillaume to get the different keys):
+Type in this command in the CLI (if you are a developper of the projet, see slack post from Guillaume to get the different keys):

 ```sh
 echo "search_tweets_v2_recent: